CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_ARRAY_APPEND (json_doc, json path, json_val [, json path, json_val] ...)

   The **JSON_ARRAY_APPEND** function returns a modified copy of the first argument.
-For each given <json path, json_val> pair, the function appends the value to the json array addressed by the corresponding path.
+For each given <*json path*, *json_val*> pair, the function appends the value to the json array addressed by the corresponding path.

-  The (json path, json_val) pairs are evaluated one by one, from left to right.
+  The (*json path*, *json_val*) pairs are evaluated one by one, from left to right.
 The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

-  If the json path points to a json array inside the json_doc, the json_val is appended at the end of the array.
+  If the json path points to a json array inside the *json_doc*, the *json_val* is appended at the end of the array.
-  If the json path points to a non-array json element, the non-array gets wrapped as a single element json array containing the referred non-array element followed by the appending of the given json_val.
+  If the json path points to a non-array json element, the non-array gets wrapped as a single element json array containing the referred non-array element followed by the appending of the given *json_val*.

-  Returns NULL if any argument is NULL.
+  Returns **NULL** if any argument is **NULL**.
   An error occurs if any argument is invalid.

 .. code-block:: sql